shubhamkr21/photo-album/README.md

 # photo-album
-you can make a album of photos.
+you can make an album of photos.